-- J.1 A treasurer must keep a cash book, in the form of NCM 1 (one), in which all moneys received or spent must be recorded within 48 hours from the time of the receipt or expenditure, as the case may be. - J.2 The Head of Department, the Auditor General or any person so authorized in writing by the Head of Department may at any time and without prior notice thereof, require the treasurer to produce all books, accounts, receipts, vouchers and cash on hand and such Head of Department, Auditor General or such other person may inspect all such in order to ascertain whether the moneys of the Traditional Council have been properly accounted for, and the treasurer must forthwith comply with the request. - J.3 The Head of Department, Auditor General or other person authorized thereto in writing may conduct any investigation into the financial administration of the Traditional Council as he or she may deem necessary.
+- J.1 A secretariat must keep a cash book, in the form of NCM 1 (one), in which all moneys received or spent must be recorded within 48 hours from the time of the receipt or expenditure, as the case may be. - J.2 The head of department, the Auditor General or any person so authorized in writing by the head of department may at any time and without prior notice thereof, require the secretariat to produce all books, accounts, receipts, vouchers and cash on hand and such head of department, Auditor General or such other person may inspect all such in order to ascertain whether the moneys of the traditional council have been properly accounted for, and the secretariat must forthwith comply with the request. - J.3 The head of department, Auditor General or other person authorized thereto in writing may conduct any investigation into the financial administration of the traditional council as he or she may deem necessary.